Oxford Hawks Hockey Club: History

-By the mid-1970s, Hawks were struggling to put out 4 Mens X1s every Saturday.
-The 'Hut' (as it was affectionately known) had probably seen its best days.
-The feeling was that the Club needed to move forward and was lucky enough at that time to have a number of energetic and committed members (nearly all first team players!) who were of a mind to make thing happen.
-Paddy Roche (current President and longest standing member of the club) and Richard Clarke (former Chairman of NOSC) were part of the team, as were Dave Robson and Bob Phiilips, both of whom still visit the Club regularly.
+By the mid-1970s, Hawks fielded four men's first teams on Saturdays.
+The club's clubhouse, known as "The Hut", had become inadequate for the club's needs.
+According to the cited source, club members supported plans to relocate and develop improved facilities.
+Paddy Roche, Richard Clarke, Dave Robson, and Bob Phillips were among the members involved in these efforts.

 In 1977, Oxford City Council (OCC) was approached by Hawks to see if a site could be found for a sports ground.
 Coincidentally the Tennis Club (NOLTC) with Bernard Wyatt at the helm, had been in dialogue with OCC for the same purpose - NOLTC played its early summer tennis at the Council owned Alexander grass courts and after the university went down in June, moved to the grass courts at St John's College.
 NOLTC also wanted a permanent home of its own.

-OCC offered Hawks and NOLTC the ground at BRN as a hockey and tennis centre.
-Ladies Etceteras Hockey and Adastral Hockey were already playing at BRN, and so had 'vested' interests.
+OCC offered Hawks and NOLTC the ground at BRN as a hockey and tennis center.
+Ladies Etceteras Hockey and Adastral Hockey were already playing at BRN and so had 'vested' interests.
 In this way, they became part of the new partnership of four clubs under an 'umbrella' club called North Oxford Sports Club.
 Later, Ladies Etceteras and Adastral Ladies merged with Hawks to become Hawks Ladies but Adastral Mixed is still an independent partner.
 It took nearly four years from the initial discussions with OCC in 1977 to the opening of the new Clubhouse in 1981.
 OCC laid eight new grass tennis courts and refurbished three existing hard courts (previously played on by the then defunct Bohemians TC), as well redefining the three grass hockey pitches and putting in drainage.
 The Clubhouse project was a lengthy process of leases, planning, building specs, grant applications, general funding—and finally construction.
 The original Clubhouse was designed by past Hawks President Dave Robson, who was still at the helm in the most recent refurbishment.
 Construction of the Clubhouse was undertaken by Francis Builders of Bicester.
 The total cost including furnishing was about £36,000.
 This was funded by a loan from OCC of £20,000, £2,500 from the Sports Council, a small brewery loan from Morrells and Club funds and general fundraising.
 The 'Hut' was dismantled by Hawks members completing the end of one period in the Hawks history and representing the start of another.